-(a) The employer shall include, as a minimum, a statement in all advertisements for bargaining unit positions that the University welcomes applications from all qualified women and men, including members of visible minorities, aboriginal persons and persons with disabilities.

-b) The employer shall establish search procedures, which may vary among faculties, but which shall require at least:

-(i) consultation with informed individuals selected by the Dean from within the unit(s) or sub-unit(s) or elsewhere in the University, for the purpose of identifying suitable prospective candidates, and

-(ii) letters from the unit or sub-unit chairpersons/directors/University Librarian to Canadian Universities inviting qualified applicants from designated groups that the employer determines are under-represented in the unit(s) or sub-unit(s).
+- (a) The employer shall include, as a minimum, a statement in all advertisements for bargaining unit positions that the University welcomes applications from all qualified women and men, including members of visible minorities, aboriginal persons, persons with disabilities, and persons of any sexual orientation or gender identity. - (b) The employer shall establish search procedures, which may vary among faculties, but which shall require at least: - (i) consultation with informed individuals selected by the Dean from within the unit(s) or subunit(s) or elsewhere in the University, for the purpose of identifying suitable prospective candidates, and - letters from the unit or sub-unit chairpersons/directors/University Librarian to Canadian Universities inviting qualified applicants from designated groups that the employer determines are under-represented in the unit(s) or sub-unit(s).

-(c) The parties agree that the best available candidate should be hired, regardless of membership or non-membership in a designated group.
-However, where the qualifications of two candidates for appointment are demonstrably equal, and one of these candidates is a member of a designated group that is under-represented in the unit(s) or sub-unit(s), then all else being equal, the candidate of the under- represented group should be offered the position.

-9.4 (a) All appointments under this Collective Agreement shall be made in the following ranks:

-- (i) Faculty: Professor, Associate Professor, Assistant Professor, or Lecturer; - (ii) Lecturer (Instructor) (I, II and III) referred to as Instructors in this agreement;

-- (iii) Librarian (I, II, III and IV); and - (iv) Non-Credit Language Teacher.

-(b) All appointments as defined in this Article shall be made as either term, preliminary or tenured/confirmed appointments.

-(c) In the case of preliminary appointments the letter of appointment shall contain, in general terms, information about criteria for tenure/confirmation relevant to the Department, School, Institute, and/or Faculty in which the appointment is to be held.

-9.5 The ranks: Professor, Associate Professor, Assistant Professor and Lecturer are defined as being those traditionally understood as such in Carleton University practice.
+- 9.3 (c) The parties agree that the best available candidate should be hired, regardless of membership or non-membership in a designated group.
+However, where the qualifications of two candidates for appointment are demonstrably equal, and one of these candidates is a member of a designated group that is under-represented in the unit(s) or sub-unit(s), then all else being equal, the candidate of the under- represented group should be offered the position. - 9.4 (a) All appointments under this Collective Agreement shall be made in the following ranks: - (i) Faculty: Professor, Associate Professor, Assistant Professor, or Lecturer; - (ii) Lecturer (Instructor) (I, II and III) referred to as Instructors in this agreement; and, - (iii) Librarian (I, II, III and IV). - (b) All appointments as defined in this Article shall be made as either term, preliminary or tenured/confirmed appointments. - (c) In the case of preliminary appointments the letter of appointment shall contain, in general terms, information about criteria for tenure/confirmation relevant to the Department, School, Institute, and/or Faculty in which the appointment is to be held. - (d) Appointments shall be made as full or as part-time.
+Employees on part-time status shall earn credit toward tenure, confirmation, promotion and sabbatical on a pro-rated basis. - 9.5 The ranks: Professor, Associate Professor, Assistant Professor and Lecturer are defined as being those traditionally understood as such in Carleton University practice.